schweits/kubernetes-ingress/docs/content/overview/design.md

 We assume that the reader is familiar with core Kubernetes concepts, such as Pod, Deployment, Service, and Endpoints.
 Additionally, we recommend reading [this blog post](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/) for an overview of the NGINX architecture.

-## What is an Ingress Controller?

-An Ingress Controller is a component in a Kubernetes cluster that configures an HTTP load balancer according to Ingress resources created by the cluster user.

-> If you’d like to read more about the Ingress resource, refer to [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 This document is specific to NGINX Ingress Controller, referred to as *Ingress Controller* or *IC*, which is built upon NGINX and NGINX Plus capabilities

 ## The Ingress Controller at a High Level